-Devoid of nutrients, processed wheat also can increase blood sugar (glucose) as rapidly as table sugar or soda.
-This makes the blood and tissues slightly acidic and tends to deplete you of nutrients, such as magnesium and vitamins C and B. In fact, wheat contains a very unusual type of carbohydrate (not found in other foods) called amylopectin-A, which can increase your blood sugar more than even pure table sugar, according to various studies.
+Devoid of nutrients, processed wheat can increase blood sugar (glucose) as rapidly as table sugar or soda.
+Most of the sugar (carbohydrate) in wheat is in the form of amylopectin A, which rapidly increases sugar in the blood.
+This makes the blood and tissues slightly acidic and tends to deplete you of nutrients, such as magnesium and vitamins C and B.

 Wheat germ agglutinin

-Another reason to cut wheat from what you eat is that it may reduce blood flow to the brain.
+Another reason to cut wheat from what you eat is that wheat may reduce blood flow to the brain.

 Dr. Peter D’Adamo ND, in his book “Eat Right 4 Your Type“, advises avoiding wheat, particularly if you have blood type O. His advice is to skip bread, sandwiches, pasta, and all that contains wheat.
 Substitute vegetables, fruits, and oatmeal.

-Grains and legumes contain phytic acid, which can interfere with digestion and mineral absorption in some people.
-Processing and cooking may or may not remove these anti-nutrients.
+Grains, beans, and legumes contain phytic acid, which can interfere with absorption of zinc, manganese, iron, magnesium, and calcium in some people.
+Soaking, processing, or cooking may or may not remove this anti-nutrient.
 Some people are more sensitive to phytic acid than others.
-Buckwheat, millet, oats, and quinoa can be practical substitutes for wheat for some people.
+Buckwheat, millet, amaranth, oats, and quinoa can be practical substitutes for wheat for some people, depending on their processing.
 Others gain health by eliminating all grains.

 Nota bene.
-Beware of the horrors of gluten-free foods and of the two hundred clinically confirmed reasons not to eat wheat.
-Wheat can damage your health.
-Try cutting wheat for a week, and see how you feel.
+You could try cutting wheat for a week, and see how you feel.
+Ideas for breadless sandwiches are here.
 You have nothing to lose by trying this.